MDE4CPP/MDE4CPP/README.md

 Further information can be found on [project site] (http://sse.tu-ilmenau.de/mde4cpp)

 ## Installation instructions
 1. Install following software:
+  * Java Development Kit (JDK) version 1.8
   * Eclipse Modeling Tool
-    * add plugin Acceleo 3
+    * add plugin Acceleo 3.7 for Eclipse Oxygen (use Acceleo 3.6 for older Eclipse versions)
   * Gradle 4.2
+	* Go to ${user folder}/.gradle
+	* create file gradle.properties
+		* create entry: make_parallel_jobs=number
+		* number ... count of parallel build jobs
-  * MinGW with package mingw32-gcc-g++ (If you want to use prebuilt libraries, you have to use the version MinGW.org GCC-6.3.0-1.)
+  * MinGW with packages mingw32-gcc-g++, mingw32-make, mingw32-libpthreadgc (If you want to use prebuilt libraries, you have to use the version MinGW.org GCC-6.3.0-1.)
   * CMake

 2. checkout a repository with one of the following options: